Telecom Site Mapping

 How do urban vs rural sites differ?

+Telecom site mapping requires differential strategies based on population coverage.
 Urban markets rely on density and small cells; rural coverage emphasizes tower height and radius.
 Both are supported globally.
+Read more here about the difference between suburban and urban deployments.

 What about international deployments?